Legacy of the Rhine

 8. Roman fortress Carvium (R12)

 There used to be a border fort, a castellum, on the site of the De Byland water recreation area.
 Historians deduce this from the discovery of many military objects found when dredging the area.
 In Roman times, there was most likely a border fort on the site of the current recreational lake De Bijland: a castellum.
-One of the masterpieces found during the dredging of the former Bylandsche Waard is a silver-plated sword scabbard of a centurion of Legio I Germanica.
+One of the masterpieces found during the dredging of the former Bylandsche Waard is a silver-plated sword sheath of a centurion of Legio I Germanica.
 The Legio Germanica was a legion that had to defend the limes, the border of the empire, in our region in the 1st century.
 During the Batavian Revolt led by Julius Civilis, the legion sided with Civilis.
 After the uprising, Emperor Vespasian punished the defectors by disbanding the legion: Legio I Germanica ceased to exist.

 The castellum bore the name'Carvium\\\'.
 We know this from the inscription on the tombstone of Marcus Mallius that was found here, see a little further along the route.
 The castellum was in function until the year 275.
 It may also have been in use in the fourth century.